Odor Monitoring and Control

 Field olfactometers measure and quantify the strength of airborne odors.

 SCS Engineers’ professionals are experts at implementing mitigation strategies to reduce odors.
-We have found through experience that the perceived primary source of an odor is not necessarily the source that requires the greatest emission reduction.
+We have found through experience that the perceived primary source of an odor is not necessarily the source that requires the greatest reduction in emissions.
 SCS often employs strategies to address a host of minor sources that combine to generate the offensive odor.
 Our mitigation strategies sometimes use masking agents, but these generally do not stand alone as a solution.
 Instead, we employ chemical and physical controls, along with operational changes, to achieve stable, reliable odor abatement.

 As cannabis legalization expands, the importance of responsible odor control becomes increasingly critical.
 By integrating scientific measurement techniques, such as olfactometry, investing in proven mitigation technologies, and engaging with local communities, cannabis operators can create a more sustainable and complaint-free industry.
 Implementing a robust odor control plan is not merely a regulatory requirement—it’s a strategic advantage that ensures long-term success in the evolving cannabis marketplace.